 Ottumwa, IA — A family’s call to have a chicken removed from their yard ended in a show of horror this week after an Ottumwa police officer showed up instead of animal control.
 Instead of simply grabbing the chicken or moving it out of their yard, this cop beat the chicken with his baton and stomped it with his boot.

-On Saturday, Laura Enloe explained to KTVO that some of her relatives called animal control to remove a chicken that had wandered into their yard.
+Laura Enloe explained to KTVO that some of her relatives called animal control to remove a chicken that had wandered into their yard.
 Because the animal control officer was off duty, an Ottumwa police officer responded instead.

 When the officer arrived he pulled out his baton and beat the chicken to death while stomping on it.
 All the while the family watched in horror.
 After watching the cop kill the chicken in such an inhumane way, Enloe says her family filed an animal cruelty complaint against him.

 “I know a lot of people think it’s ridiculous because it’s just a chicken, right?”
 Enloe said.
 “But in my opinion, it’s really a much bigger deal than the chicken.
 In my mind, it puts that officer’s character into question because it seems like senseless violence to me.”

 According to KTVO, Ottumwa Police Lt.
 Chad Farrington said the department is still reviewing the officer’s actions to determine whether any violation of protocol occurred.
 Farrington declined to say whether the officer’s conduct will result in disciplinary action.